Create a New Experiment

 Significance Level Adjustments

 By default, Pulse results are displayed with 95% confidence intervals and without Bonferroni correction.
-This default can be changed during the experiment creation and can also be adjusted in the settings when viewing the results.
+This default can be changed during the experiment creation and can also be adjusted in the settings when viewing results in Pulse.

 - Bonferroni Correction: Select this option to automatically apply the correction in experiments with more than one test group.
 This reduces the probability of Type I errors (false positives) by adjusting the significance level alpha, which will be divided by the number of test variants in the experiment.